 It is noteworthy that none of these clinical studies specified which forearm was used for assessing reactive hyperemia.
-At least in the muscular vascular bed, it is conceivable that the response could differ between the dominant and non-dominant arm.
-In 16 young healthy adults, Carlsson et al. (1987) found that muscular reactive hyperemia was on the average 20 % greater in the right than in the left forearm, but did not report whether any of these subjects were left-handed.
+At least in the muscular vascular bed, it is conceivable that the response could differ between the dominant and non dominant arm.
+In 16 young health adults, Carlsson et al found that muscular reactive hyperemia was on the average 20% greater in the right than in the left forearm, but did not report whether any of these subjects were left-handed (Carlsson et al. 1987).
 We were unable to locate any other study concerning the effects of laterality on forearm reactive hyperemia.
-It would be important to clear this methodological point if these vascular responses are to be used for investigational purposes.
+It would seem important to clear this methodological point if these vascular responses are to be used for investigational purposes.
 The first aim of the present study was therefore to investigate possible systematic differences between the dominant and non dominant forearm regarding reactive hyperemia in muscle and skin.

-It is known that forearm muscle reactive hyperemia in humans can be blunted by non steroidal and antiinflammatory drugs (NSAID) (Kilbom Wennmalm 1976, Carlsson and Wennmalm 1983, Carlsson et al. 1987, Engelke et al. 1996), indicating a partial dependence on metabolites of the cyclo-oxygenase (COX) pathway.
-Whether prostanoids also act as mediators of this response in human skin is less clear in view of contradictory reports indicating either no effect (Moppett et al. 2003, Dalle-Ave et al. 2004) or some inhibition by NSAIDs (Carlsson et al. 1983, Bisgaard et al. 1986, Binggeli et al. 2003).
-This point is relevant to the use of reactive hyperemia as a surrogate endpoint for cardiovascular disease, in view of the widespread intake of NSAIDs in the general population (Andersson et al. 1999).
-Therefore, our second aim was to compare the effects of COX inhibition on forearm skin and muscle reactive hyperemia in healthy humans.
+It is kown that forearm muscle reactive hyperemia in humans can be blunted by non steroidal antiinflammatory drugs (NSAID) (Kilbom et al. 1976; Carlsson et al. 1983b; Carlsson et al. 1987; Engelke et al. 1996), indicating a partial dependence on metabolites of the cyclo-oxygenase (COX) pathway.
+Whether prostanoids also act as mediators of this response in human skin is less clear in view of contradictory reports indicating either no effect (Moppett et al. 2003; Dalle-Ave et al. 2004) or some inhibition by NSAIDs (Carlsson et al. 1983a; Bisgaard et al. 1986; Binggeli et al. 2003).
+This point is relevant to the use of reactive hyperemia as a surrogate endpoint for cardiovascular disease, in view of the widesepread intake of NSAIDs in the general population (Andersson et al. 1999).
+Therefore, our second aim was to compare, in healthy humans, the effects of COX inhibition on forearm skin and muscle reactive hyperemia.